 Fear responses in cats operate on multiple levels.
 There’s the immediate startle response to sudden movements or loud sounds, and then there’s the deeper, more persistent anxiety that develops from repeated negative experiences or inadequate socialization.
 Both types can make your cat seem terrified of you, even when you’re trying your best to be gentle and loving.

 The fascinating thing about feline fear is how quickly it can develop and how slowly it tends to fade.
 A single scary experience can create lasting associations, while positive experiences need to be repeated many times before they override fearful memories.
-This asymmetry explains why some cats who were once friendly can become frightened seemingly overnight, while rehabilitation often takes weeks or months.
+This is why restraint during a painful event such as ear cleaning or nail trimming often becomes the origin point of long-term owner avoidance.
+The cat does not separate the procedure from the person.

 Past Trauma and Negative Associations